Route 3 Improvement, Culpeper County

 5.1 miles, from 4.1 miles east of Route 29 to 4 miles west of Orange-Culpeper county line

 Subscribe to Email Updates List

 To receive updates about the project, send an email to Route3Culpeper@VDOT.Virginia.gov.

-The project will improve a 5.1-mile section of Route 3 from a two-lane highway to a four-lane divided highway from Stevensburg to Lignum.
+The project will improve a 5.1-mile section of Route 3 from two lanes to a four-lane divided highway from Stevensburg to Lignum.
 This is the final section of Route 3 in Culpeper County to be widened to four lanes.

 The primary need is improvement of safety along the Route 3 corridor.
 Between 2006 and 2009 there were 69 crashes on the two-lane segment of Route 3.
 Seven people died and another 62 people were injured, several seriously.
 Two more people died in a crash in 2010.

-The 2010 update of Culpeper County’s Comprehensive Plan identifies as a county priority completion of the four-lane improvement to Route 3 along the existing alignment.
+The 2010 update of Culpeper County’s Comprehensive Plan identifies four-laning Route 3 along the existing alignment as a county priority.
 It is also listed as a regional priority by the Rappahannock-Rapidan Regional Commission in the draft 2035 Rural Long-Range Transportation Plan.

 The current average daily traffic on Route 3 is 7,850 vehicles.
 That is forecast to increase to 14,210 by the design year, 2035.
 Nine percent of the vehicles using the highway are trucks.